mfacton/stm32-nrf24/README.md

-# STM32_HAL_nrf24l01p
+# STM32 HAL NRF24
-STM32 abstraction library for nrf24l01+ using HAL
+STM32 library for nrf24l01+ using HAL

 some functions labeled "Main Functions" are still not complete